 This post may contain affiliate links.
 Please read our disclosure policy.

-If you love this recipe, check out my other amazing at-home recipes, like Filet O Fish Copycat, Tacos Al Pastor
+If you love this fish recipe, check out my other amazing at-home seafood recipes, like Filet O Fish Copycat, Fried Calamari and Shrimp Lo Mein.

 Save this recipe!